JuliaLang/julia/CONTRIBUTING.md

 Here is the standard procedure:

-1. If you are planning changes to any types or macros, make those changes, commit them, and build julia using `make`.
+1. If you are planning changes to any types or macros, make those changes and build julia using `make`.
 (This is necessary because `Revise` cannot handle changes to type definitions or macros.)
-By making a git commit, you "shield" these changes from the `git stash` procedure described below.
 Unless it's required to get Julia to build, you do not have to add any functionality based on the new types, just the type definitions themselves.